devicetree-org/devicetree-specification/source/devicetree-basics.rst

     node.

-    * The value ``<2 1>`` is a value specified by the device binding for the Open PIC interrupt controller (see section 6.5).
+    * The value ``<2 1>`` is a value specified by the device binding for the Open PIC interrupt controller (see section :ref:`sect-bindings-simple-bus`).
 The value ``<2>`` specifies the physical interrupt source number on the interrupt controller to which INTA is wired.
-The value <1>
-      specifies the level/sense encoding.
+The value <1> specifies the level/sense encoding.

 In this example, the interrupt-map-mask property has a value of <0xf800 0 0 7>.
 This mask is applied to a child unit interrupt specifier before